Skip to content

 print(f"Rating: {rating.rating}\n")

-1. Efficiently generates multiple responses from a single prompt template with different template variables.
-Note we could also use `generate_many(prompt_template, collection=collection)` here.
+2. Efficiently generates multiple responses from a single prompt template with different template variables.
+The experiment parameter links all generated responses to the experiment.

 Performance Considerations